 Public Notification and Third Party Comment

 Lake Superior State University regularly seeks comments from the public about the University, and in particular at times when preparing for a regular periodic evaluation by its regional accrediting agency, the Higher Learning Commission.
-The University last hosted a site visit on November 7 and 8, 2016, with a four-member team representing the Higher Learning Commission.
-The team reviewed the institution’s ongoing ability to meet the Commission’s Criteria for Accreditation.
-On March 8, 2017, the HLC issued a determination of “Continued Accreditation.”
+The University is hosting a five-member team from the Higher Learning Commission on March 22 and 23, 2021.
+The team will review the institution’s ongoing ability to meet the Commission’s Criteria for Accreditation.
+The last Comprehensive Review occurred on March 8, 2017, and the HLC issued a determination of “Continued Accreditation.”
 Lake Superior State University has held institutional accreditation continuously since 1968.

 Third Party Comment on Lake Superior State University